AlexanderVahner/LazyPhysicist/README.md

 	<li>Optionally the same Tretment Machine and Technique</li>
 </ul>
 </p>
 <p>Choose the plan that suits you, match the structures if there are inaccuracies.
-Structures are matched using the Levenshtein algorithm, the names of the structures do not have to be exactly the same.
-If no match is found for a structure, then you can double-click on the structure in the list of undefined structures.
+Structures are matched using the Levenshtein algorithm, the names of the structures do not have to be exactly the same.<br>
+If no match is found for a structure, then you can <b>double-click</b> on the structure in the list of <b>undefined structures</b>.
 The best match will be found in other plans and added.
 </p>
 <p>There is one more option - <b>Merging</b> the structures of several plans, and averaging the doses, priorities and EUD A parameters in the structures.
 Activate this mode in the settings if you want to use it.
 </p>